coffee shops (tea) on the grid: update 2026-01

 If you also like to drink tea at home, as I do, I recommend Tea Cozy, 1021 R Street, next to Fox and Goose, with a very large and diverse offering of bulk and packaged teas.
 And in Davis, Mishka’s Cafe, 610 2nd Street, offers a selection of tea unparalleled in the region, so far as I know.

-Below is the table I compiled, along with pdf and xlsx versions.
+Below is the table I compiled, along with pdf, Numbers, and xlsx versions.
 The columns are what interested me, and the ratings are entirely my own, not based on any scale.
 Reuse means they offer reusable cups for tea and coffee service, outdoor means they offer outdoor seating, and tea indicates my take on the number and variety of teas offered.

 I visited each coffee shop location on the grid.
 I attempted to take a photo of each, outside and inside.
 I also started taking photos of the tea service, but didn’t start at the beginning so only a few are in the slideshow.